-What does iMMO provide?
+What does iMMO do?

-What kind of assessments we do
+What kind of assessments we provide

 iMMO focuses on suspected victims of torture and inhumane treatment and asylum seekers with medical issues.
 You can contact the institute for the following: